What is a Flowchart?

 The flowcharting process can be done in 3 steps:

-1. Gather information: You need to know the primary goal or the topic for which you are creating the flowchart and also the details of each steps that go into that workflow.
+- Gather information: You need to know the primary goal or the topic for which you are creating the flowchart and also the details of each steps that go into that workflow.

-2. Draw the flowchart blocks: Flowcharts are generally drawn top-to-bottom or left-to-right.
+- Draw the flowchart blocks: Flowcharts are generally drawn top-to-bottom or left-to-right.
 Identify the steps sequentially and choose the appropriate flowchart symbol for each step.
 Add text to describe each step inside the flowchart shape.

-3. Connect the Flowchart blocks with flow lines: Use the flowchart connector to connect the sequential blocks and use the arrow head in the correct direction to indicate the process flow. .
+- Connect the Flowchart blocks with flow lines: Use the flowchart connector to connect the sequential blocks and use the arrow head in the correct direction to indicate the process flow. .
 Ensure to add labels to the connectors, especially for decision symbols outward connectors.

-Tips for creating the best flowcharts:
+Tips for Creating the Best Flowcharts:

-1. Style your Flowchart: Make your flowcharts look more appealing by styling the blocks with colours, add containers to indicate sub-processes, etc.
+- Style your Flowchart: Make your flowcharts look more appealing by styling the blocks with colours, add containers to indicate sub-processes, etc.

-2. Use different types of connectors: Use dotted/ solid connectors to differentiate optional and required process flows.
+- Use different types of connectors: Use dotted/ solid connectors to differentiate optional and required process flows.

-3. Keep the flowchart simple: If you are diagramming a very complex process or workflow, consider breaking it into sub-processes and creating separate flowcharts for each and finally inter-connect them with connectors to create interactive flowcharts.
+- Keep the flowchart simple: If you are diagramming a very complex process or workflow, consider breaking it into sub-processes and creating separate flowcharts for each and finally inter-connect them with connectors to create interactive flowcharts.

-In conclusion, flowcharts are remarkably simple yet highly effective method for designing and documenting processes and workflows.
+Flowcharts are remarkably simple yet highly effective method for designing and documenting processes and workflows.
 They serve as invaluable tools in streamlining processes and enhancing overall efficiency.
 If you are in need of creating a flowchart, then sign up for MockFlow—an exceptional platform that allows you to craft flowcharts rapidly and at no cost.
 Elevate your process documentation and communication with MockFlow!